 - People receiving TMS treatment are awake and alert.
 They can speak with the doctor or clinician any time during treatment.

 - After a TMS treatment, people can return to normal activities immediately.

-- A person receiving TMS treatment will have a noninvasive device containing a magnetic coil placed on the head while made comfortable in a treatment chair.
+- A person receiving TMS treatment will have a magnetic coil device placed on the head while sitting in a comfortable treatment chair.

 - People may hear a clicking sound and feel a tapping sensation during TMS treatment.

 - TMS is covered by some insurance plans.